Donald Melrose

 Moving back to Australia, Melrose was Reader in Theoretical Physics at Australian National University, 1969 to 1978.
-In 1979 he was appointed Professor of (theoretical) Physics at the University of Sydney.
-From 1979 to 1984, Melrose was member then Chairman (from 1980) of the National Committee for Astronomy of Australia.
+Melrose was a visiting professor at the University of Colorado in 1975 and 1977.
+In 1979 he was appointed Professor of Theoretical Physics at the University of Sydney.
+From 1991 to 1999 Melrose was the Director of the Research Centre for Theoretical Astrophysics.
+Melrose was Head of School of Physics from 2001 to 2002.